The first WhatSugar–approved sweetener is HERE!

 Instead, focus on concentration of mogroside V (or "V" for short).
 All products you see in this first infographic are "100% pure extract," but their sweetness level, color, aftertaste, solubility, and price vary depending on the mogroside V concentration in the extract—from 7 to 50 percent.

 Less pure extracts, such as 7%, are cheaper per ounce, but you need to use way more than a 50% one — the first is twenty times sweeter than sugar and the second is 240.
-In addition, 7%V have a stronger melon-rind taste, a dark mustard-like color, and don't dissolve as easily as the high-purity extracts.
+In addition, 7% and 10%V have a stronger melon-rind taste, a dark mustard-like color, and don't dissolve as easily as the high-purity extracts.

 Mogroside V50 (or 50%V), the highest grade in stores, means an extract with a 50:50 ratio mogroside V and fruit pulp.
 It's the most expensive per ounce, but the sweetest of all extracts.
 It's more sugar-like in terms of color and taste — whiter and tastes better, too.
 Plus, it dissolves quickly.